-AP Spanish IV - Language and Culture
+AP Spanish IV - Language and Culture Course Number: 2814 PEIMS #A3440100 Credit: 1, Full Year

-Prerequisite: Spanish I, II, III or teacher recommendation and approval
+Recommended Prerequisite(s): Spanish I, II, III or teacher recommendation

 This college-level course prepares students to take the advanced placement test for possible college credit.
 AP Spanish IV Language and Culture emphasizes communication (understanding and being understood by others) by applying the interpersonal, interpretive and presentational modes of communication in real-life situations.
 This includes vocabulary usage, language control, communication strategies, and cultural awareness.
 The course strives not to overemphasize grammatical accuracy at the expense of communication and engages students in an exploration of culture in both contemporary and historical contexts.
 The course develops students' awareness and appreciation of cultural products (e.g., tools, books, music, laws, conventions, institutions); practices (patterns of social interactions within a culture); and perspectives (values, attitudes, and assumptions).
 To best facilitate the study of language and culture, the course is taught almost exclusively in Spanish.
 Note: All students enrolled will have a summer reading assignment.
 Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.